Being 'Unwanted' Haris: How Son’s Crime May Eclipse Bengaluru MLA’s Political Career

 Shanthinagara MLA NA Haris during the inauguration of a sub-main pipeline at Neelasandra LR Nagar bridge (Photo: Facebook)

-Bengaluru: A day after Karnataka High Court rejected his son’s bail plea, controversial Congress MLA N A Haris arrived at the house of a fellow MLA and a top leader of the party.
-The leader was not expecting him as Haris never visited him after he became an MLA in 2008.
+Bengaluru: A day after Karnataka High Court rejected his son’s bail plea, controversial Congress MLA N A Haris arrived at the house of a fellow MLA.
+Haris' visit was quite unexpected as he had never visited the leader after becoming the MLA in 2008.

 A visibly shaken Haris sought the help of the leader to get party’s re-nomination from his seat, Shanthinagara, for the third consecutive term.